|The Hyatt Hotel in Lincolnwood in 1984.|

 |A rendering of what the redeveloped Purple Hotel site could look like,|

 along Touhy Avenue looking north.

 Earlier in 2017, the Lakota Group, a Chicago consulting firm, drafted a conceptual plan for the parcel, a framework to guide developers and village officials as they consider what to build there.
-The plan calls for multiple buildings on the site and includes a 160 to 200 room hotel, as many as 172 residential units and 70,500 square feet of retail space.
+The plan calls for multiple buildings on the site and included a 160 room "SpringHill Suites" by Marriott, as many as 172 residential units and 70,500 square feet of retail space.

 Compiled by Dr. Neil Gale, Ph.D.